vectorgrp/sil-kit-adapters-qemu/README.rst

 The goal is to provide documentation and some examples on how to set up QEmu and the development environment.

-This Demo consists of two separate components: the QEMU based guest image contains a live Linux kernel that reacts to ICMP echo requsts on its virtual network interface.
+This Demo consists of two separate components: the QEMU based guest image contains a live Linux kernel that reacts to ICMP echo requests on its virtual network interface.
 The VIB component contains a socket client that connects to the virtual QEMU network interface via its exported socket and implements a transport to a virtual VIB Ethernet bus named "Eth1".
 ::